Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson

 where $s_i$ are a system of right representatives for $\Gamma_\sigma$ in $\Gamma$ (that is $\Gamma = \bigcup s_i\Gamma_\sigma)$.
 Because $\pi_{13}(s_i)U_\sigma = \pi_{13}(s_i \sigma)$, if $x$ is represented by a kernel $k$, then by formula (1), we get that $\tilde{\Psi}_{\sigma}(x)$ is represented by the kernel

 $z,\eta\in \bH$.
-If we identify $L^2 (\A_{13},\tau)$ with the Hilbert space $L^2(F,\d \mu_0)$ with scalar product then, in this identification, $\tilde{\Psi}_\sigma$ will thus map a function $f$ into the function But this is exactly the Hecke operator $\tilde{T}_\sigma$, at least as a linear map.
-The structure of eigenvector, eigenvalues and the selfadjointness is unchanged by the new scalar product, since $B_{13}(\Delta)$ is invertible, and as a function of the invariant Laplacian, commutes with all Hecke operators. \end{proof}
+If we identify $L^2 (\A_{13},\tau)$ with the Hilbert space $L^2(F,\d \mu_0)$ with scalar product then, in this identification, $\tilde{\Psi}_\sigma$ will thus map a function $f$ in $L^2(F,{\rm d}\mu_0)$ into the function But this is exactly the Hecke operator $\tilde{T}_\sigma$, at least as a linear map.
+The structure of eigenvector, eigenvalues and the selfadjointness is unchanged by the new scalar product, since $B_{13}(\Delta)$ has zero kernel, and as a function of the invariant Laplacian, commutes with all Hecke operators. \end{proof}